TheSoftwareDesignLab/ANTARES/antares-python/README.md

 pytest --cov=antares --cov-report=term-missing
 ```

----

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

----

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/my-feature`)
-3. Make your changes
-4. Run `task check` and `task test` to ensure quality
-5. Submit a pull request 🚀

-For significant changes, please open an issue first to discuss what you’d like to do.

-Happy hacking! 🛠️